John Eric Armstrong

 John Eric Armstrong (born November 23, 1973) is an American serial killer who was convicted of killing five female sex workers in Detroit, Michigan, but is believed to have murdered at least six more women between 1992 and 1999.

 Early life

 John Eric Armstrong was born on November 23, 1973, in New Bern, North Carolina.
-His father was abusive towards Armstrong and his mother, and sexually abused Armstrong when he was a child.
-In 1978, Armstrong's younger brother, Michael, died at two-months-old from Sudden Infant Death Syndrome.
+He claimed his biological father was abusive toward him and his mother and sexually abused Armstrong when he was a child.
+In 1978, Armstrong's younger brother, Michael, died at two months old from sudden infant death syndrome.
 Because of the grief caused by Michael's death, Armstrong attempted to end his life.
-Shortly thereafter his father left him and his mother.
+Shortly thereafter, his father left him and his mother.
 Armstrong did not receive treatment for his grief until 1989, a year after he was hospitalized for locking himself in a bathroom because a girl at school was pressuring him to have sex with her.